JOmega12/myTube-HTML/README.md

-This is the first HTML Project from my bootcamp that implements HTML source code from using images, tables, and forms.
+This is the first HTML Project that implements HTML source code from using images, tables, and forms.
 The instruction follows:

 1. This is to be done with HTML ONLY.
 (For your Module 2 project you'll be tasked with adding CSS to this MyTube project).